Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/materials/nodes_support.rst

    - *Is Reflection*: Not supported.
 Same as Is Glossy.
    - *Is Transmission*: Not supported.
 Same as Is Glossy.
    - *Ray Length*: Not supported.
 Defaults to 1.0.
-   - *Ray Depth*: Indicate the current bounce when baking the light cache.
+   - *Ray Depth*: Indicates the current bounce when baking the light cache.
    - *Diffuse Depth*: Same as Ray Depth but only when baking diffuse light.
    - *Glossy Depth*: Same as Ray Depth but only when baking specular light.
    - *Transparent Depth*: Not supported.
 Defaults to 0.